(BUCKLEY, RAND, KIRK, and STRAUSS – continued)

 Aside from the pronouncements of some members of Congress, the major thrust of conservatism was organized around Buckley's National Review.
 And an early intellectual hero and contributor to the National Review was Russell Kirk (1918-1994).

-Kirk was opposed to breaking with the ancient truths and virtues.
-Here was a point of view compatible with the Church's opposition to the human-centeredness that was a part of the Renaissance.
-The Renaissance, he complained, produced a surge of the spirit and temper of the modern age, and, in the modern age, people expected too much, denied eternal truths and denied the "nature of man."
-Kirk faulted Machiavelli (1469-1527), the humanist republican from Tuscany.
-Machiavelli had claimed that a ruler should be concerned with things as they were rather than what they ought to be, and he had denied the marriage between good government and God's will.
+Kirk faulted Machiavellian (1469-1527), the humanist republican from Tuscany.
+Machiavelli had claimed that a ruler should be concerned with things as they were rather than what they ought to be, but he had denied the marriage between good government and God's will.
 Kirk was opposed to separating politics from traditional ethics and moral considerations.
-Kirk found fault with men of the Enlightenment and pointed to the failures of the French Revolution (a connection between French intellectuals of earlier decades and revolutionaries late in the 1700s that many historians would not make).
+Kirk found fault with the proud intellectuals of the Enlightenment, man who favored questioning and believed in progress, and he pointed to the failures of the French Revolution.

 Russell Kirk liked Plato.
 Plato, he claimed, understood the crucial need "to teach men how to bring their souls into harmony with divine order."
 Kirk elevated Plato's Republic from a utopia into a pragmatic metaphor.
 He wrote: